Espoo: Sea area

 The sea area extends inland at many places as bays, of which the largest are Espoonlahti in the west and Laajalahti in the east.
 Bays on the shoreline between them include Nuottalahti, Haukilahti and Otsolahti.
 The bays are shallow and contain many islands, particularly in Espoonlahti.
 Most of the islands in Laajalahti are located across the municipal border in Helsinki.
 The largest peninsula in Espoo is Soukka, fracturing into an archipelago in the south.
 Thus the peninsula hardly offers any views to the open sea.
 The nearest ship harbours are located in Helsinki, while the Espoo shoreline contains many small boat harbours, the largest being the boat harbour in Suomenoja.
 The maritime traffic in front of Espoo mainly consists of motor boats of various sizes, water scooters and ferries handling traffic in the archipelago.

 In terms of natural geography, the coastal waters of Espoo are divided into four different sea areas, consisting counting from the west of Espoonlahti, Suvisaaristo-Lauttasaari and Seurasaari.
 The fourth sea area is Helsinki-Porkkala to the south of the other three.
-The surface area of the Espoonlahti sea area is 19.2 square kilometres.
+The surface area of the Espoonlahti sea area is 19.2 km2.
 The Espoonlahti nature preserve area is located in its northern part.
 The western part of the sea area is located in the neighbouring municipality of Kirkkonummi.
-The surface area of the Suvisaaristo-Lauttasaari sea area is 48.5 square kilometres.
+The surface area of the Suvisaaristo-Lauttasaari sea area is 48.5 km2.
 It reaches from the shores of the islands of Stora Herrö and Pentala up to the West Harbour in Helsinki.
-The surface area of the Seurasaari sea area is 13.1 square kilometres.
+The surface area of the Seurasaari sea area is 13.1 km2.
 The Laajalahti nature preserve area is located in its northwestern part.
 Most of the sea area is located in neighbouring Helsinki.
-The surface area of the Helsinki-Porkkala sea area is 400.5 square kilometres.
+The surface area of the Helsinki-Porkkala sea area is 400.5 km2.
 It reaches from the eastern shore of the Porkkalanniemi peninsula up to Suomenlinna and Santahamina.
 Islands in the sea area include Kytö, Stenskär, Knapperskär and Gåsgrund.

 Shoreline

-The shoreline of Espoo is about 58 kilometres long and there are 165 islands in front of it.
+The shoreline of Espoo is about 58 km long and there are 165 islands in front of it.
 The shoreline is diverse and contains decomposing bays, reed beds, sandy beaches, coastal cliffs and boat harbours.
 The district of Westend contains private house lots reaching to the sea shore, while the sea shore in the rest of Espoo is mainly in public use.
 The Rantaraitti hiking route spans almost the entire sea shore of Espoo.
 The district of Kivenlahti contains coastal cliffs, man-made shoreline and sandy beaches.

 The land in Espoo is rising by about a quarter of a metre per century and the moist land rise shores are slowly becoming bogs.